Wells Fargo debuts sustainability bond

 By William Hoffman

-NEW YORK , May 12 (IFR) - Wells Fargo is out with its inaugural sustainability bond Wednesday shopping its first senior unsecured offering in nearly a year.
+NEW YORK , May 12 (IFR) - Wells Fargo was out with its inaugural sustainability bond Wednesday shopping its first senior unsecured offering in nearly a year.

-The US$1bn four-year non-call three fixed-to-float bond set initial price thoughts at Treasuries plus 70bp-75bp and will be used to fund eligible projects under its sustainability bond framework first published in March.
+The US$1bn four-year non-call three fixed-to-float bond priced at 47bp over Treasuries in from initial price thoughts set at Treasuries plus 70bp-75bp.
+Proceeds will be used to fund eligible projects under its sustainability bond framework first published in March.

 With ICE BofA average IG credit spreads remaining remarkably steady at an average of 93bp-94bp over the last 11 trading sessions, liquidity in the secondary market is drying up and the buyside has little choice but to buy new issuance.